neurorif/simba/README.md

 # The idea

-Bootstrap your next startup idea by using high quality starter pack.
+Bootstrap your next startup idea by using high quality starter pack with high value library.

 Inspired by https://ignitecookbook.com/